Fine Art Photography Daily

 ©Rouget Bugueno, Metro de Santiago, 2022, courtesy the artist

-If Bugueño’s photographs feel hurried and at times unsuccessfully exposed and arranged, Nicolas Pantoja’s portrait series, Asombro, quickly and effectively pulls the eye with its delicate interplay of geometry and light within diverse interior and exterior settings.
+If Bugueño’s photographs feel at times hurried, Nicolas Pantoja’s portrait series, Asombro, quickly and effectively pulls the eye with its delicate interplay of geometry and light within diverse interior and exterior settings.
 Whether set against the intricate patterns of banisters and staircases or juxtaposed against the rugged backdrop of an industrial steel wall, Pantoja’s portraits exude a heightened sense of artistry, emotional depth, and composition.
 The pictures were captured with a Rolleiflex medium format, 6×6 camera; and include both equally alluring and individually strong full-body and close-up portraits.

 Nicolas_Pantoja_Serie_Asombro4_2023